Stream Box DS2 T

 24 bit / 192 kHz Hires audio streamer & internet radio transport

 Stream Box DS2 T is a fully equipped audio streaming client with internet radio, that is able to play music stored on network servers (computers, NAS drives, etc) connected to your home network.
 Stream Box DS2 T includes powerful audiophile features.
 Ready for use with streaming services like Spotify and Tidal.
 Other streaming services such as Deezer, Grooveshark etc, can be implemented using 3rd party applications.
 Superb audio playback including 24bit HD music is self-evident, like outstanding technical data for distortion and noise levels.
 Navigation can be done via IR remote (which is included) and/or free Android / iOS App.
-Stream Box DS2 T comes in elegant aluminium cabinets in silver or black with or without side panels in Eucalyptus, Rosenut or Walnut.
+Stream Box DS2 T comes in elegant aluminium cabinets in silver or black.

 - 24 bit / 192 kHz Hires Audio streaming client